“That’s another fine mess you’ve gotten me into.” – Oliver Hardy.

 Oliver Hardy Biography

 Norvell Hardy was born on 18 January 1892 in Harlem, Georgia, USA.
-He was the son of a revolutionary war veteran called Oliver, who had fought and been wounded fighting for the Confederates at the Battle of Antietam.
+He was the son of a civil war veteran called Oliver, who had fought and been wounded fighting for the Confederates at the Battle of Antietam.
 His mother was Emily Norvell who was descended from Captain Hugh Norvell who had arrived in Williamsburg, Virginia sometime before 1635.

 Norvell’s father died when he was less than twelve months old.
 He was the youngest of five children, although tragically, his brother Sam had died when they were children as the result of an accident on the Oconee River.
 Norvell had managed to pull Sam from the water, but he was unable to revive him.